The Best Way to Enjoy Lake Baikal in Siberia, Russia

 What to Eat at Lake Baikal

 For most of our 30-day trip across Russia on the Trans-Mongolian train, eating out as vegans was pretty easy.
-See this post for my top restaurant recommendations and tips for finding vegan food in Russia.

-The Lake Baikal region was the one place where we really had to plan in advance and do a lot of self-catering.
+Lake Baikal was the one place where we really had to plan in advance and do a lot of self-catering.
 If you’re vegan, I recommend bringing all your food from Irkutsk, as you won’t find many options on the lake.

 You can stock up at the Slata supermarket, which has at least two locations in Irkutsk.
 One is inside the fancy shopping mall in the 130 Kvartal district, and there’s another one closer to the train station.
 They even have hummus!